 And to help you out, we’ve teamed up with Coconut, to offer eight simple rules that will help you get your return in on time, with a minimal amount of fuss.

-Meanwhile, to make things even simpler next year, we’d urge you to sign up to Coconut.
-This superb service, which combines accounting and banking in one simple app, offers automatic expense categorisation, receipt capture and tax estimation as part of every free account.
+Meanwhile, to make things even easier next year, we’d urge you to sign up to Coconut.
+The superb service combines accounting and banking in a straightforward app.
+It offers automatic expense categorisation, receipt capture and tax estimation as part of every free account.
 Sign up and try it for free today, and you’ll see just how easy it is.